eweser/eweser-db/README.md

 Priority:

-- [ ] **offline mode:** helpers to reconnect when back online from offline.
-Add disconnect room method
 - [ ] **offline mode:** offline first - allow interacting with app before ever signed up or logged in.
 This might just need to be an example, not db feature.
 Might need to add an 'initialValues' option to create and connect room.
 - [ ] **Example**: use multiple rooms and switching between them
 - [ ] set up cross collection reference links and helpers. -`async getLinkedRef()` connect the linked ref’s room if needed and retrieve the linked document